 Is Sports Betting Legal in Michigan?

-Michigan launched its sports betting licenses in 2021 and has since become one of the largest sports betting markets in the nation.
-Here we have a look at how we got to this situation and all the best online sportsbooks and mobile apps available in Michigan.
+Michigan launched licensed sports betting in January 2021 and, by 2025, has grown into one of the largest and most active betting markets in the nation.
+In this guide, we break down how the state built its thriving industry and highlight the top online sportsbooks and mobile apps available to Michigan bettors today.

 Top 5 Michigan Online Betting Sites